 “Beautiful horses.”
 Robbie wasn’t sure what else to say.
 Neil had tried his hardest with Jack, but Robbie had received one too many drunken emails from his friend demanding to know why Jack hated him.
 Well, for Robbie, someone hurting his friend riled him.

 “Almost lost them both a while back in a fire,” Jack continued.

 “Neil told me.”
 No point in letting Jack think that Neil hadn’t told him every damn thing concerning the Double D.

 “I’m not placing your accent.”
 Jack was frowning.
-He was a good-looking guy, and a frown darkening his blue eyes wasn’t a good look.
+He was a good-looking guy, but a frown darkening his blue eyes wasn’t a good look.
 He was everything Robbie avoided.
-First he was a cowboy, a stubborn one at that, and second he was a strong guy and could probably drop Robbie to the ground in a heartbeat.
-After everything that had gone down back home Robbie had learned his lesson.
+First he was a cowboy, a stubborn one at that, and second, he was a strong guy and could probably drop Robbie to the ground in a heartbeat.
+After everything that had gone down back home, Robbie had learned his lesson.
 No cowboys.
 No big cowboys.